MohammedAbdulSamad/BootstrapHTMLForm/README.md

 # BootstrapHTMLForm
-A HTML form using Bootstrap which sends data to a local database through AJAX method
+- A HTML form using Bootstrap which sends data to a local database through AJAX method.
+- XAMPP was used to create connection to database